-Form 1040A.
-If you file Form 1040A, refigure the amount on the page 1 "adjusted gross income" line without taking into account any of the following amounts.
+Form 1040-NR.
+If you file Form 1040-NR, refigure the amount on the page 1 "adjusted gross income" line without taking into account any of the following amounts.

-IRA deduction.

-- Student loan interest deduction.

-- Tuition and fees deduction.

-- Exclusion of qualified savings bond interest shown on Form 8815.
+- IRA deduction. - Student loan interest deduction. - Exclusion of qualified savings bond interest shown on Form 8815. - Exclusion of employer-provided adoption benefits shown on Form 8839.